-- 4.10.1 Location and Identification - 4.10.1.1 Lands designated as LICENSED WASTE MANAGEMENT AREAS are shown on Schedules A1 to A7 of this Plan. - 4.10.1.2 This designation includes sites presently owned and operated by the County of Simcoe or enhanced recycling and composting plants should such development be approved in the future.
+- 4.10.1 Location and Identification - 4.10.1.
+1 Lands designated as LICENSED WASTE MANAGEMENT AREAS are shown on Schedules Al to A7 of this Plan. - 4.10.1.2 This designation includes sites presently owned and operated by the County of Simcoe or enhanced recycling and composting plants should such development be approved in the future.

-4.10.2.1 It is a principle of this Plan that all identified waste management sites, whether owned by the County of Simcoe or private owners, should be operated in a manner that safeguards the environment and protects nearby residents from undue impact.

-- 4.10.3.1 All waste management sites shall be covered by a current certificate of approval (if required), issued by the Ministry of the Environment under the provisions of the Environmental Assessment Act. - 4.10.3.2 Facilities for recycling and resource recovery may be established on existing waste management sites or on other municipally owned land.

-4.10.4.1 No residential use is permitted in conjunction with a licensed waste management site.

-(Original Section 4.10.4.2 DELETED and subsequent policies renumbered accordingly)

-4.10.4.2 Any development application within 1000 metres of a waste management site shall require a study to be submitted to the County of Simcoe for review and approval prior to being considered by the Township.
-This will allow the County to review the impact of the site on the proposed development and to provide comments to the Township.
+4.10.2 Principles 4.10.2.1 It is a principle of this Plan that all identified waste management sites, whether owned by the County of Simcoe or private owners, should be operated in a manner that safeguards the environment d protects nearby residents from undue impact.
+4.10.3 Permitted Uses Simcoe Mod 47 4.10.3.1 All waste management sites shall be covered by a current certificate of approval (if required), issued by the Ministry of the Environment under the provisions of the Environmental Assessment Act.
+4.10.3.2 Facilities for recycling and resource recovery may be established on existing waste management sites or on other municipally owned land.
+4.10.4 Development Policies 4.10.4.1 No residential use is permitted in conjunction with a licensed waste management site.
+Simcoe Mod 48 (Original Section 4.10.4.2 DELETED and subsequent policies renumbered accordingly) Simcoe Mod 49 4.10.4.2 Any development application within 1000 metres of a waste management site shall require a study to be submitted to the County of Simcoe for review and approval prior to being considered by the Township.
+This will allow the County to review the impact of the site on the prQp,o_sed development and to provide comments to the Township.
 The study shall be completed in accordance with Ministry of the Environment's Guideline D4, as amended.

-4.10.4.3 If a new waste management site is proposed to be opened in the Township, an amendment to this Plan will be required.
+Simcoe Mod 50 4.10.4.3 If a new waste management site is proposed to be opened in the Township, an amendment to this Plan will be required.
 The proponent will be required to submit complete documentation including an approved Environmental Assessment document, where required by Legislation.

-Simcoe Mod 51 4.11 Environmental Protection Area
+SimcoeMod514,11 Environmental Protection Area

-- 4.11.1 Lands designated ENVIRONMENTAL PROTECTION AREA on Schedule "A" have been identified as significant natural areas that require protection from development. - 4.11.2 Permitted uses within this designation will be limited to conservation and sustainable forestry uses and existing agricultural operations.
+4.11.1 Lands designated ENVIRONMENTAL PROTECTION AREA on Schedule "A"

+- have been identified as significant natural areas that require protection from development. - 4.11.2 Permitted uses within this designation will be limited to conservation and sustainable forestry uses and existing agricultural operations.